Ferguson PLC Announces Total Voting Rights

-WOKINGHAM, UK / ACCESSWIRE / March 1, 2022 / Ferguson PLC (The Company) in accordance with DTR 5.6.1, the Company hereby notifies the following:
+WOKINGHAM, UK / ACCESSWIRE / April, 1 2022 / In accordance with DTR 5.6.1, the Company hereby notifies the following:

-The Company's issued share capital as of February 28, 2022, consisted of 232,171,182 ordinary shares of 10 pence each ("Ordinary Shares"), of which 13,490,257 Ordinary Shares were held in treasury as at the date of this disclosure.
+The Company's issued share capital as at March 31, 2022 consisted of 232,171,182 ordinary shares of 10 pence each ("Ordinary Shares"), of which 14,690,299 Ordinary Shares were held in treasury as at the date of this disclosure.
 The voting rights of treasury shares are automatically suspended.

 Enquiries: